barryclark/jekyll-now/_posts/2018-20-11-Hello-World.md

 ---
 layout: post
-title: Say What?!
-Hello to the Internet World!
+title: Hello World
 ---

+#H1 Say What?!
+Hello to the Internet World!!

 Till yesterday I was unaware about what in the world Jekyll is.
 And today it seems I am writing my first blog using it.
 What an astonishing turn of events, I had been spending time to understand the basics of Django to build my own portfolio and now I am building my portfolio using Jekyll.